lctech-tw/util_scripts/README.md

 ```

-## Demo use scripts by github actions
+## Demo use scripts by GitHub Actions

 ### notify_slack.sh